 In the original recipe, only garlic, anchovies, breadcrumbs, parsley, and vinegar were used, plus a drizzle of olive oil.
 I have changed that a little and turned it into a stand-alone dish, plus I have added a small, hot chili, which is not traditional and can be left out.
 Capers and gherkins are occasionally added as well, if you wish to add them add a few according to your own tastes.

 Piedmont, in Italy's top north west corner, borders onto the coastal region of Liguria (the Italian Riviera).

-I've got to tell that whenever Maria (my wife) makes this dish I too feel like celebrating.
-I just love anchovies and sardines (here's my favorite sardine recipe) and better still they are very good for you too and an important part of the Mediterranean diet.
+I've got to tell you that whenever Maria (my wife) makes this dish, I too feel like celebrating.
+I just love anchovies and sardines (here's my favorite sardine recipe), and better still, they are very good for you too and an important part of the Mediterranean diet.

 10 anchovies in salt, never use those in oil